kfei/docktorrent/README.md

     -v /data-store:/rtorrent \
     docktorrent
 ```
-Note that the expose ports are required for ruTorrent web interface, rTorrent
+Note that the exposed ports are required for ruTorrent web interface, rTorrent
-listening and the DHT protocol, according to your `.rtorrent.rc`.
+listening and the DHT protocol according to your `.rtorrent.rc`.
 The
 `/data-store` volume is for all downloads, torrents and session data, just make
 sure the disk space is enough.

 If the container starts without errors, visit `http://127.0.0.1` through any web
-browser, log in to with default account: `docktorrent/p@ssw0rd`.
+browser, log in to with the default account: `docktorrent/p@ssw0rd`.

 Happy seeding!

 ## Screenshots